sachinbhujel/DiffyAI/README.md

 **DiffyAI** is a minimal and lightweight AI chat app built with **Next.js** and **TailwindCSS**.

-It lets you easily compare responses from multiple AI models — like _OpenAI GPT_, _Claude_, _Gemini_, _LLaMA_, and more - all side by side in one place.
+It lets you easily compare responses from multiple AI models, like _OpenAI GPT_, _Claude_, _Gemini_, _LLaMA_, and more - all side by side in one place.

 ---